This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 If you are looking for a simple low carb recipe that packs in healthy fats, this is it.

-This grain-free and sugar-free soft cookie can be made in under an hour or less and tastes similar to traditional chocolate chip cookies without all the refined flours and sugars.
+This grain-free and a sugar-free soft cookie can be made in under an hour or less and tastes similar to traditional chocolate chip cookies without all the refined flours and sugars.

 You can satisfy yourself with a few of these chewy cookies without having to worry about coming out of ketosis.